ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 The main entry point for the `zebra-state` crate is the `init` function.
-This function takes a `zebra_state::Config` and constructs a new state service, which it returns wrapped by a tower::Buffer.
+This function takes a `zebra_state::Config` and constructs a new state service, which it returns wrapped by a `tower::Buffer`.
 This service is then interacted with via the `tower::Service` trait.

 ```rust